-There is a crisis of lethal policing in this country.
+There is a crisis of policing in this country.
 It’s not just the elephant in the living room—today it is the living room.
 It’s in every American living room: media stories, citizen iPhones, body cams.
-In the wake of the death of George Floyd and so many countless others before him, the crisis of lethal policing in this country has reached epidemic proportions.
-And it’s not so much police brutality—although many would point to that and with good reason.
+In the wake of the death of George Floyd and so many countless others before him, the crisis of policing in this country has reached epidemic proportions.
+And it’s not so much police tactics—although many would point to that and with good reason.
 Other countries employ in practices much like the US for their police; just recall the images of Chinese officers tamping down protesters in Hong Kong over the last 12 months.
-The difference is that those countries have somehow solved the riddle of lethal police force far better than the US.
+The difference is that those countries have somehow solved the riddle of deadly police force far better than the US.
 For example, according to the FBI, about 1,000 police officer-involved deaths of citizens occur every year, while in other developed countries the police may not be involved in even one police-involved death of a citizen in a year.

-I believe that the current crisis of lethal policing in this country requires a quantum leap in our thinking—something that is so aspirational, that it is so radical that it will actually change police culture.
+I believe that the current crisis of policing in this country requires a quantum leap in our thinking—something that is so aspirational, that it is so radical that it will actually change police culture.
 That disruptive idea is the notion of going back to our roots as PEACE OFFICERS.
 It’s profound when you finally see it.

 If we go back to the fundamentals, what is the real name for cops?
 They’re “peace officers”.
 That’s what the law usually calls them.
 PEACE OFFICER is the one unifying notion that all cops are tied together by.
 So how do we actualize this as a nation?
 One way is using the ethos of PEACE OFFICER for our police and sheriff’s deputies: To prevent conflict; If there is conflict, help resolve it; diffuse situations; and aid the defenseless.
 Police officers are in our communities to intervene and defend the defenseless.
 That didn’t happen for George Floyd and that’s inexcusable.
 And I feel, preventable.